Americans are saving less and being buried in credit card debt

 Another sign that consumers are feeling the financial pinch: credit card debt reached a record high of $986 billion, the Federal Reserve Bank of New York reported last week.

 Bankrate polled roughly 1,000 people and asked about their credit card debt, their savings account balance and how they're planning to pay down debt.
 Respondents said inflation or being unemployed are the biggest barriers keeping them from saving more.
-Nearly 15% of respondents said they have no credit card debt or savings.
+Nearly 15% of respondents said they have no credit card debt — and no savings.

 "It is quite stunning that such a high percentage of adults have no savings and no credit card debt," Hamrick said.
 "Anyone with no such savings, including those without access to credit, risks tremendous stress, or worse, on their personal finances when hit with a significant unplanned expense such as a major home or auto repair."